We have your holidays covered! Check out these tooth healthy tips for every holiday of the year.

 After all that sugar consumption, your oral health will appreciate a little boost.
 Brushing at least twice a day, flossing after meals, and rinsing the mouth out with mouthwash twice a day is highly recommended.

-Schedule a dental appointment after Halloween time to ensure things are still in order
+Schedule a dental appointment after the holiday time to ensure things are still in order

 After a long few weeks or even months of consuming candy, take your child to have a checkup and cleaning at the dentist.